fpindado/iWom-inator/Python/README.md

 https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/

-At the moment, it only works with Firefox.
-In later releases we will include launchers for each browser.

 In case you have issues with the webdriver that is included in the distribution, because using a different version of web browser, you can download the appropriate driver from here:

 https://selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference

-And place it under the same folder as the executable.
+And place it under the same folder as the iWom-update.exe program.

+The Internet Explorer version gives an error, according to our tests.
+Firefox, Chrome and Edge browsers work well.